How do I get a nice, soft edge?

 When you make a selection in Photoshop and cut it out, you get a crisp, hard edge.
 It looks like it would if you make the cut with scissors.
 While this is desirable for some editing, other times you may want a softer edge.

 Hello!
-My name is Cara and I’m excited you’re here today to learn about feathering layers in Photoshop.
+My name is Cara and I’m excited you’re here today to learn about feathering layers or smoothing edges of a selection in Photoshop.
 As a product photographer, I have sometimes run into images that I wanted to combine without a hard edge between the two.

 You can do this with a soft brush or you can use this quick method I’m about to show you.
 It depends on what works best for your image!